onosproject/sdran-in-a-box/docs/Installation_RANSim_MHO.md

 *Note: It shows the current number of active UEs and the maximum number of active UEs.
 All other values should be 0.*

-Also, we should type `make test-mho` to check MHO xApp CLI.
+Also, we should type `make test-mho` to check MHO xAPP CLI.
 ```bash
 $ make test-mho
 ...